okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 </div>

 You can sort on all the columns.
 The Trendline is sorted by the current usage.
-Use the **Filters** dropdown list to filter between all APIs that have rate-limit multipliers applied or that are multiplier eligible.
+Use the **Filters** dropdown menu to filter between all APIs, those that have rate-limit multipliers applied or are multiplier eligible, or those that are ineligible.

 Each API is a link that navigates you to the [dashboard view of API rate limits and violations](#api-rate-limits-and-violations) where you can obtain more details on the API.